hl7au/draft-diagnostic-orders/input/pagecontent/guidance.md

     - A national authentication service that supported patient and healthcare service authentication and role information to allow more dynamic request discovery and transfer.

 ### Known Issues
+- Naming in this IG is all over the place between requests, requesting, erequests, erequesting, orders, diagnostics requests, diagnostic orders, etc.  This needs to be cleaned up.
 - Coding of tests is still a work in progress.
 We reference the RCPA SPIA requesting value set for pathology but it would be useful to be more inclusive of other codes where there is a recognised business need.
 - There is minimal clinical context included with the pathology request.
 We need to expand this based on the 80:20 principle to make the request more applicable out of the box.
 In addition, we need to qualify clinical context that is generic for all requesting as opposed to specialised context for pathology or radiology requesting.
 - The foundations support the concept of directed requests but can also support undirected requests, relying on the patient to link the request to a particular filler.
 We have concentrated on providing mechanisms and have avoided dictating specific policy settings so either option can be supported.